adrianosmond/voorhoede-interview/README.md

 - Better caching rules on the server would also help with speed
 - I'm using React's <code>dangerouslySetInnerHTML</code> which is fine when doing static generation of content.
 However I'd want to investigate how Gatsby & React handle this on the client, as setting the innerHTML to a bunch of mark-up opens the site up to XSS attacks.
 - Rigorous browser testing is needed.
 I had a quick glance in Chrome, Firefox and Safari on my Mac, but if this were a real site I'd need to do more testing
+- I haven't implemented the JS used by the button and checkbox demos on 'Why our website is faster than yours', so the elements remain disabled